Universal Orlando Resort Delays Construction On Fourth Theme Park

 “This will give us and all our contractors, vendors, and creative partners flexibility to work within a changing environment.
 This is about timing only.
 Our confidence in our business, our communities, and our industry is as strong as ever.
 We will share more specifics as we move forward.”

-Due to the shutdowns, Universal Parks & Resorts has revealed a loss of 32 percent in revenue from the same timeframe of 2019.
+Due to the shutdowns, Universal Parks & Resorts has revealed a loss of 32 percent in revenue compared to the same timeframe in 2019.
 Last year, the theme parks earned nearly $1.3 billion in the first quarter, while 2020 has brought in $869 million.

 If all of Universal’s theme parks remain closed through the second quarter, Universal executives believe it could result in a loss of $500 million.
-Universal Orlando Resort and Universal Studios Hollywood closed their doors in mid-March, and have since extended it twice.
+Universal Orlando Resort and Universal Studios Hollywood closed their doors in mid-March and have since extended their closures twice.

-Universal currently states their domestic parks are remaining closed through the entirety of May.
+Universal currently states that its domestic parks are remaining closed through the entirety of May.

-Walt Disney World and Disneyland have also had their parks closed since mid-March, and have said they are going to remain closed “until further notice.”
-Executives from both Universal and Disney are members of Florida’s task force, who will determine when it will be safe for the state to reopen.
+Walt Disney World and Disneyland have also had their parks closed since mid-March and have said they will remain closed “until further notice.”
+Executives from both Universal and Disney are members of the Florida task force that will determine when it will be safe for the state to reopen.